jorrizza/cv/README.md

-Network topologies and design, VPNs (Tinc, OpenVPN, Wireguard), routing and firewalling using *BSD and/or Linux, DNS, DHCP, PXE, TCP/IP and several other related acronyms.
+Network topologies and design, VPNs (Tinc, OpenVPN, Wireguard), routing and firewalling using *BSD and/or Linux, DNS, DHCP, PXE, TCP/IP and several other related cool-sounding acronyms.

 ### Databases ###

 MySQL and PostgreSQL, both in clustered setups.
-MongoDB, Redis and memcached(b).
-SQLite too, to some extent.
+MongoDB and Elasticsearch.
+Redis and memcached.
+SQLite and bbolt embedded databases.

+### Operations ###

+RabbitMQ, Gitlab, Docker, Kubernetes, Prometheus, Grafana, Loki, Graylog, etc.

-### Project management ###
+### Project Management ###

-Agile/Scrum, XP, Waterfall and none at all.
+Agile/Scrum, XP, Kanban, Waterfall and no management at all.

 ## Hobbies and Interests ##

-Motorcycle traveling, (political) philosophy, civil rights, obscure computer hardware and herding hounds.
+Motorcycle traveling, (political) philosophy, civil rights, cryptography, obscure computer hardware, and hounds.